grubeben/194.077-Applied-Deep-Learning/README.md

-Since I want to analyse the differences and areas of applicability of the different model approaches, rather then explore whether a certain application is realizable at all, I tend towards utilization of an off-the-shelf sort of environment.
-Hence, an application that is more or less "standard".
-While it would be very cool to emulate what DeepMind has recently done for matrix-multipilcation-optimisation I am unsure whether it is smart to spend a lot of time on defining an environment at this stage.
+Since I want to analyse the differences and areas of applicability of the different model approaches, rather then explore whether a certain application is realizable at all, I tend towards utilization of an open source environment.
+Such are:
-My first thought is smth. like pygame for a number of reasons: the evironments satisfy easy integrability, allow custom definition of rewards (other then openai_gym) and games are a great way to visualize policies and deduce clues from the agent's behaviour.
+*DeepMind OpenSpiel and Control Suite, Open AI Gym, TensorFlow TF-Agents, (Meta AI ReAgent), (pygame)* The evironments satisfy easy integrability, allow custom definition of rewards and games are a great way to visualize policies and deduce clues from the agent's behaviour.
+Some of the frameworks (DeepMind) even include analytical tools (for convergence etc.)

+Most interesting are OpenAIgym Atari suite for discrete action spaces and the MuJoCo environments (both by OpenAIgym and the Deepmind ControlSuite) for contiuous ones.

 </details>